-Ditch the spreadsheet
+3. Ditch the spreadsheet

 Babies are unique individuals that, from day one, have their own personalities.
-So even though you’ve researched the best baby products you need to buy (or don’t need to buy) and added it to your neat ol’ baby spreadsheet, your little bub may freakin’ hate the thing.
+So even though you’ve researched the best baby products you need to buy (or don’t need to buy) and added them to your neat ol’ baby spreadsheet, your little bub may freakin’ hate the thing.
 Scrap the spreadsheet and get your dutiful butt off to the store to buy something they don’t hate.
 Your baby does not care for your meticulous baby-essentials spreadsheet.

-Every minute counts
+4. Every minute counts

 Spending an entire day with a child is exhausting (especially after a sleepless night).
-Sadly, most working dads are back in the office after a week or two – business as usual, meanwhile your wife’s world’s been turned upside down.
+Sadly, most working dads are back in the office after a week or two – business as usual.
+Meanwhile, your wife’s world’s been turned upside down.
 So when you walk in the door at night, your job is to simply ask, “What can I do for you, honey?”
 Ask this BEFORE you go change out of your suit, before you check your emails, charge your phone or open the mail, before you go to the fridge or… anything!
 All that can wait.

-Everybody be cool
+5. Everybody be cool

-Despite all our male urges to problem-solve in the first few weeks, whether it’s baby crying, wife crying, panic, stress or tiredness, your job is really simple; keep your cool and in doing so, be a calming influence.
+Despite all our male urges to problem-solve in the first few weeks, whether it’s baby crying, wife crying, panic, stress or tiredness, your job is really simple: keep your cool and, in doing so, be a calming influence.
 End of story.